fangevalee/Portfolio/WebNovel/WebNovelAnalysis.md

 **Syosetu.com**: The largest web novel platform in Japan that started in 2004.
 Its mobile user interface does not show the story abstract in the search result by default.
 The users are required to click a ‘read more’ button in order to see the story abstract and tags. <br>
 **Kakuyomu**: A newer web novel platform in Japan that started in 2016.
 Unlike Syosetsu.com, Kakuyomu always shows the abstract and tags of the web novels in their search result.<br>
-**Light novels**: Young adult fiction with anime-like graphics.
+**Light novels**: Young adult fiction with anime-like graphics that are traditionally published by major publishers.
 The majority of the web novels that have been published and printed into printed novels are considered to be light novels.<br>

 **Key Findings:**
 * The average title lengths have been growing over time on all platforms.